 The civil war 19th century Fort Jefferson defended the Gulf of Mexico and the United States southern coast.
 But the military base in Key West was also a prison.
 Dr. Samuel Mudd was imprisoned at the fort for his involvement in the plot to assassinate President Abraham Lincoln.

 The Fort Jefferson military base was architecturally designed as a six-sided building with an inner courtyard.
-The walkways featured arches which are in my image.
+The walkways featured arches that are in my image.
 The key aspect of this image is the symmetry that causes a parallax effect.
 Tilt your head to the left or right and you will notice that the pathway seems to move.
 This is most notable when looking at a large print.
 I created one print for a client that was 6 feet tall and the result was spectacular.